 To celebrate the development of products that have literally changed the world, here’s a walkthrough of the history of Intel processors, starting with the first commercially available processor.

 The 4004 was the first complete CPU on a single chip, packaged in a 16-pin ceramic dual in-line package.
-The 4004 was initially released with a clock speed of 108 kHz (and scaled up to 740 kHz).
+The 4004 was released initially with a clock speed of 108 kHz (and scaled up to 740 kHz).
 Produced in a 10 μm (10,000 nm) process, the 4004 had 2,300 transistors and delivered a performance of 0.07 MIPS.

-The 8-bit 8008 replaced the 4004 in 1972 with 0.5 to 0.8 MHz clock speed and 3,500 transistors and was primarily used in the TI 742 computer.
-The 8080 followed in 1974 with 4,500 transistors in 6,000 nm with up to 2 MHz.
-It became famous for being used in the Altair 8800, as well as in Boeing’s AGM-86 cruise missile.
+The 8-bit 8008 replaced the 4004 in 1972 with a 0.5 MHz to 0.8 MHz clock speed and 3,500 transistors.
+It was primarily used in the TI 742 computer.
+The 8080 followed in 1974 with 4,500 transistors in 6,000 nm and up to 2 MHz.
+It became famous for being used in the Altair 8800 and Boeing’s AGM-86 cruise missile.

 None of these chips sold in considerable volumes.

 The 8086, also known as the iAPX 86, was Intel’s first commercial 16-bit CPU and is considered the chip that launched the era of x86 processors.
-With 29,000 transistors built in a 3,000 nm design, the 8086 was clocked from 5 to 10 MHz and achieved up to 0.75 MIPS in computers such as the IBM PS/2.
+With 29,000 transistors built in a 3,000 nm design, the 8086 was clocked from 5 MHz to 10 MHz and achieved up to 0.75 MIPS in computers, such as the IBM PS/2.

 The IBM 5150, the first PC, came with the 8088 (5-8MHz), which was identical to the 8086 except for its 8-bit internal bus.
 In 1982, Intel launched the 80186 CPU, which was also based on the 8086 but was built in 2,000 nm and hit more than 1 MIPS at a 6 MHz clock speed.
 The Tandy 2000 was among the first PCs that used the 80186.

-The iAPX 432 is one of the few Intel processor designs that flopped, and Intel does not talk about it anymore.
+The iAPX 432 is one of the few Intel processor designs that flopped and Intel does not talk about it anymore.
 Other future ill-fated processor designs include the i860/i960 of the early 1990s and the highly integrated Timna processor of 2000.

 Introduced in 1981, the 432 was Intel’s first 32-bit design — an amazingly complex design for its time that integrated hardware-based multitasking and memory management features.